Baldes/gitDemo/README.md

 ## About the project

-This is just a demo git project
+This is just a git demo project for trainning